alykoshin/gmail-send/README.md

 ## Configuring application-specific passwords in GMail

-To send emails using GMail you need to add application-specific password to access GMail:
+To be able send emails from Node using GMail you need to add application-specific password to access GMail:
 [My Account](https://myaccount.google.com/) -> [Sign-in & security](https://myaccount.google.com/security) -> [Signing in to Google](https://myaccount.google.com/security#signin) -> [App passwords](https://security.google.com/settings/security/apppasswords?utm_source=OGB&pli=1)

 Select 'Other (Custom name)' in 'Select app'/'Select device' drop-downs, enter descriptive name for your application and pc and press 'GENERATE'.